 Located on an island at the southern edge of the Doha Corniche, the Museum of Islamic Art (MIA) was designed by I.M.
 Pei, an architect known for his mastery of modern architecture.
 Among his famous works was the glass pyramid of The Louvre in Paris, France.
 MIA’s architecture is clean and sleek, no wonder it instantly became one of Doha’s iconic landmarks.
 The building was framed by palms running on both sides of what looks like a VIP driveway, adding more elegance as you enter the museum grounds.
 I love how everything looks so simple and yet they stand out.

 The interiors are also lovely, from the beautiful ceiling down to the huge glass window providing the museum with natural light and a nice view of the Doha skyline.

 MIA has 5 floors, 4 of which are easily accessible to the public.
 The ground floor is dedicated to the cafe, shop and some small galleries for temporary exhibitions (usually with a fee) while the next two storeys house the treasures of MIA.
 On the fourth floor is a mini auditorium and some more galleries for exhibits, while the fifth level is a high-end restaurant, so special even the elevator couldn’t go up.
 Ok, I kid, but really, the lift won’t stop at that floor; you have to take the stairs.

 I am so in love with Islamic art–I find it richer and the details are so intricately elegant.
 Here are some of my favorite items in MIA’s huge collection.
-I cannot post everything here as I love a handful of pieces, this entry won’t end.
+I cannot post everything here as I love quite a number of pieces, this entry won’t end.
 Haha!

 This collection of astrolabes came from the “Science in Art” exhibit.